-Hailing from chic France, it’s surprising to find the Clio’s interior is a relatively sombre affair.
+Hailing from chic France, it’s surprising to find the Renault Clio’s interior is a relatively sombre affair.
 Plastics are, for the most part, black – and so’s the upholstery.
 The centre console gets shiny black plastics but Renault has resisted the temptation to add a splash of colour in an attempt to make the Clio feel more premium.

-It works up to a point, but you don’t need to be a detective to unearth some cheaper feeling plastics and the Clio doesn’t have the fresh, clean designs you’ll find in the Ford Fiesta and SEAT Ibiza – as a result the Clio’s controls are all a bit trickier to fathom and use on the move.
+It works up to a point, but you don’t need to be a detective to unearth some cheaper feeling plastics and the Renault Clio doesn’t have the fresh, clean designs you’ll find in the Ford Fiesta and SEAT Ibiza – as a result the Clio’s controls are all a bit trickier to fathom and use on the move.

 Sitting in the Clio’s dark interior is a bit like staring into a black hole – the £600 panoramic glass sunroof is a worthwhile option that lets in lots of light

-Dynamique Nav models are the first to get sat-nav as standard and it’s operated via a seven-inch colour screen.
+All Clio cars get sat-nav as standard and it’s operated via a seven-inch colour screen.
 It’s not great though, with fuzzy graphics and processing speeds that fall on the wrong side of slow.
 By contrast, a SEAT Ibiza’s screen is an inch bigger, bursting with colours and slick to use.